Azure/azure-sdk-for-python/doc/resourcemanagementbatch.rst

     # Replace this with your subscription id
     subscription_id = '33333333-3333-3333-3333-333333333333'

-    # See above for details on creating Credentials
+    # See above for details on creating different types of AAD credentials
     credentials = UserPassCredentials(
 		'user@domain.com',	# Your user
 		'my_password',		# Your password